 “In mid-March, we weren't hearing that people were surviving, and the people who were surviving were not necessarily higher risk people.
 I thought that this was going to kill me.”

-Long before his battle with COVID-19 began, Timothy routinely had to fight with insurance companies to get proper medical treatment for his chronic conditions.
+Long before his battle with COVID-19 began, Timothy routinely had to fight with insurance companies and doctors to get proper medical treatment for his chronic conditions.
 It all began in September of 2015, when he went to his doctor for what he thought was IBS.

 “I had an insurance policy that wouldn't allow me to see a specialist without a referral.
 And my doctor point-blank said to me, ‘I’m not going to send you to see a GI specialist because you have diarrhea.”

 It wasn’t until June of 2017 that Timothy successfully got in to see a doctor who promptly diagnosed him with ulcerative colitis and celiac disease.
 Even with the clear diagnosis, Timothy explains that he constantly had to advocate for himself:

 “I've fallen between the cracks in so many way.
 For example, I once arrived at the doctor's half an hour early.
 Half an hour after my appointment was supposed to begin, a medical assistant came out and said, ‘I'm so sorry, but you were not digitally signed in so the doctor has left the building.
 You will not be seen today.
 When can you come back?’
 It’s just devastating.”

 When you’re immunocompromised, the details of your care can be a matter of life or death.
 Particularly with a pandemic that’s still so new that the details are constantly changing.
 Indisputably, immunocompromised people fall into the high-risk category for contracting and becoming severely ill from the disease.
 The fear felt by this community and their loved ones is warranted and real.

 "Am I staying or am I going?"